 Nepal presents a diverse variety of trekking opportunities to mountain enthusiasts.
 Nepal is blessed with diverse flora fauna and varied terrain.
-Nepal offers several amazing short trekking trails that are fit for every traveler and all season.
-Basically, a minimum of two weeks is recommended to explore the mountains & major Himalayan attractions in Nepal such as Annapurna Base Camp Trek, Annapurna Circuit Trek, Langtang Gosaikunda Trek.
+Nepal offers several amazing short trekking trails that are fit for every traveler and all seasons.
+Basically, a minimum of two weeks is recommended to explore the mountains & major Himalayan attractions in Nepal such as Annapurna Base Camp Trek, Annapurna Circuit Trek, and Langtang Gosaikunda Trek.
 However, if you have a short holiday time and look for short treks between 3-7 days; we here present the 5 best short treks that can be done within a week in Nepal.

 Trek Starts: Nayapul